sofa-framework/doc/components/setting/viewersetting.md

 <!-- generate_doc -->
 # ViewerSetting

-Configuration for the Viewer of your application
+Configuration for the Viewer of your application.

 __Target__: Sofa.Component.Setting